prisma/prisma1/content/01-Getting-Started/01-React/01-Apollo.md

 </Instruction>

 Feel free to get familiar with the code.
-The repo contains the following React [`components`](https://github.com/graphcool-examples/react-graphql/tree/master/quickstart-with-apollo/src/components):
+The project contains the following React [`components`](https://github.com/graphcool-examples/react-graphql/tree/master/quickstart-with-apollo/src/components):

 - `Post`: Renders a single post item
 - `ListPage`: Renders a list of post items